 An audit is an examination of your business’s financial records.
 During an IRS audit, the IRS reviews your records and checks for inconsistencies in your books.

-Here are some basic accounting questions related to selling your goods or services.
+Here are some general accounting questions related to selling your goods or services.

 12. Do I need to create invoices?

 Invoices are bills that businesses send customers to request payment.
-You must create invoices if you provide goods or services to a customer without demanding immediate payment.
+Create invoices if you provide goods or services to a customer without demanding immediate payment.

 To price your products or services, you need to know your target market and competitor prices.
-You will also need to price your offerings high enough above your expenses so you can make a profit.
+And, make sure to price your offerings high enough above your expenses—all your expenses—so you can make a profit.

 14. How can I get customers to pay me on time?